GoAbroad shares key tips to secure volunteer abroad funding

 If there’s one thing that almost all volunteers say about fundraising, it’s that it takes up lots of time.
 With this in mind, it’s a good idea to focus on events or schemes that will give you the maximum return…

 Lonely Planet dishes #realtalk about the challenges—and ultimate rewards—of fundraising.
 To help get you started, here’s our best tips to raise funding for volunteering abroad with the help of crowdfunding websites.
-To help you make the most of fundraising online to obtain funding for volunteering abroad, here's our best advice:

-Create Your Own Website or Blog
+1. Create Your Website or Blog

 Creating your own website or blog is not only a potential source of income or fundraising, but also the ideal way to share photos and stories of your experiences.
 You can do this on your own domain (Squarespace ads on NPR, anyone?!), simply create a Wordpress blog, or craft a personal page on any of the above mentioned crowdfunding sites, like FundMyTravel.